isaacj1sim/CSCI-4448---Project-7-Stratego-/README.md

 **JUnit ver 5.7.2** <br />

 **Required Setup:** <br />
--Download JavaFX JDK & extract at - https://gluonhq.com/products/javafx/
+- Download JavaFX JDK & extract at - https://gluonhq.com/products/javafx/
--Add JavaFX JDK library path to IntelliJ library.
+- Add JavaFX JDK library path to IntelliJ library.
--Add this path to VM Options in IntelliJ (replace default path with your path of javafx lib): --module-path /path/to/javafx-sdk-15.0.1/lib --add-modules -javafx.controls,javafx.fxml
+- Add this path to VM Options in IntelliJ (replace default path with your path of javafx lib): --module-path /path/to/javafx-sdk-15.0.1/lib --add-modules -javafx.controls,javafx.fxml

 **Overview:** <br />
--Developed functional front end GUI using JavaFX -Integrated together Game code and GUI
+- Developed functional front end GUI using JavaFX
+- Integrated together Game code and GUI
--Final version of our Stratego Game project is released.
+- Final version of our Stratego Game project is released.

 **Issues Expierienced:** <br />
--Time Constraint for the project - A lot of work to do in so little time during Summer Schedule -Coordinating between team members was difficult because each of our schedules were entirely different (mostly incompatible) -Had to learn entirely new language with JavaFX to be able to implement a window based GUI (very difficult, lots of debugging)
+- Time Constraint for the project - A lot of work to do in so little time during Summer Schedule
+- Coordinating between team members was difficult because each of our schedules were entirely different (mostly incompatible)
+- Had to learn entirely new language with JavaFX to be able to implement a window based GUI (very difficult, lots of debugging)

 **Conclusion:** <br />
--The project was very tedious and workload intensive, especially on such a short time crunch.
+- The project was very tedious and workload intensive, especially on such a short time crunch.
--Learning JavaFX for the GUI implementation also had a huge learning curve that often caused a lot of headaches trying to debug code.
+- Learning JavaFX for the GUI implementation also had a huge learning curve that often caused a lot of headaches trying to debug code.
--Despite this, value skills were developed on implementing OO Design Patterns into a ground up project.
+- Despite this, value skills were developed on implementing OO Design Patterns into a ground up project.